pandey-ankit/WebLogic-Basic-Lab/README.md

 Due to the limitations of the Luna environment we can't start the docker directly on Luna desktop.
 So we need to ask you to connect to the "external" compute VM where Docker was already provisioned.
 This step indicates how to find out the IP of that compute VM where you will be starting WebLogic Server

-- On the Desktop, Click on **Luna-Lab.html** file.
+a.
+On the Desktop, Click on **Luna-Lab.html** file.

 ![](images/1.png)

-- This Luna-Lab.html file contains the Credentials for your oracle cloud account which you will use for this lab.
+b.
+This Luna-Lab.html file contains the Credentials for your oracle cloud account which you will use for this lab.

 ![](images/2.png)

-- Click on **OCI CONSOLE**.
+c.
+Click on **OCI CONSOLE**.
 It opens a new tab.
 Click on **Copy** for copying **Username** and **Password** and paste it on new tab as shown below.
 Click on **Sign In**.

 ![](images/2.png)

 ![](images/3.png)
-- Get Started page open up, where you have Quick Actions links for creating various resources.
+d.
+Get Started page open up, where you have Quick Actions links for creating various resources.

 ![](images/4.png)

-- Let’s navigate through the resources, which we provisioned for you as part of this Lab.
+e.
+Let’s navigate through the resources, which we provisioned for you as part of this Lab.
-- Click on **Hamburger menu** on the left upper corner, then click on **Compute -> Instances**.
+f.
+Click on **Hamburger menu** on the left upper corner, then click on **Compute -> Instances**.

 ![](images/5.png)

-- In the **Compartment**, Select the compartment which is under the **Luna-Labs** as shown below.
+g.
+In the **Compartment**, Select the compartment which is under the **Luna-Labs** as shown below.

 ![](images/6.png)

-- You can see the Instance in this section, which we will use in this lab.
+h.
+You can see the Instance in this section, which we will use in this lab.
 Click on the **Instance**.

 ![](images/7.png)

-- This page contains the details about this Instance, just note down the **Public IP Address**, which we will use later stage. <ANKIT TO DO hide the IP on 7 and 8 images)
+i.
+This page contains the details about this Instance, just note down the **Public IP Address**, which we will use later stage.

 ![](images/8.png)